coronarymcq/shop/legal/TO DO.md

 17. Remove the title of the index header-logo to save time and avoid complexity fixing the translation and the updating the function for diff pages

 18. Fix: The alignment of the numbers to their labels in the counting container (bau.html)

+19. Fix: the resizing footer and the text font that is too big

+20. Add: A new design for the footer to match the header and the whole look in general

+21. Update: Update the BAU page to add more content and animation for scrolling through the content

+22. Add: A file structure that explains the scheme of the website